mah-iasri/cars/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example of how cars can be used:

 ``` r
 library(cars)